Oxjam Takeover, Dublin

 Oxfam Ireland, RTÉ 2fm and Electric Picnic asked the people of Ireland to vote for the band they want to see play on the Cosby Stage at this year’s Electric Picnic, which takes place in Stradbally, Co.
 Laois, 29th - 31th of August 2014.

 Over the weekend of the 9th and 10th of August, RTÉ 2fm played tracks from the 10 shortlisted bands from 2fm’s Play The Picnic with Oxfam competition.
 The shortlisted bands were: Hot Tramp (Kerry); Hare Squead (Dublin); White Chalk (Kilkenny); Little Hours (Donegal); Otherkin (Dublin); Houdini (Dublin); Kodakid (Dublin); Matt McGinn (Down); Gary Keane (Cork); I’d Fight Ghandi (Louth).

-The overall winner will play to a bigger crowd on The Cosby Stage, where they will join bands like Savages and Little Bears on the bill.
-The act with most votes will also gets a studio session with some of Ireland’s top sound engineers at 2fm’s state-of-the-art studios.
+The overall winner - Matt McGinn - played to a bigger crowd on The Cosby Stage, where he joined bands like Savages and Little Bears on the bill.
+Matt also won a studio session with some of Ireland’s top sound engineers at 2fm’s state-of-the-art studios.

 All proceeds from the text votes went to Oxfam Ireland's Gaza response helping us to reach people in Gaza who urgently need our help.